Skip to content

 Pattern: {issuer_name}_{token_type}

-Issuer Name Resolution:
+Step 1 — Issuer Name Resolution:

-1. Extract from mapping field (e.g., "Jans::Access_Token")
+1. Take the mapping field from the TokenInput (e.g., "Jans::Access_Token")

-2. Split by namespace separator ("::")
+2. Split by the Cedar namespace separator :: and take only the last segment

-3. Convert to lowercase, preserving underscores
+3. Convert to lowercase

 Examples: